May 2024

 Jayden Hewlett

-co-supervisor: Sabine Hauert
+co-supervisor: Prof. Sabine Hauert

 I am a CDT Digital Health and Care PhD student with a bachelor's degree in Physics, and a masters in Nanoscience and Functional Nanomaterials.
 I'm interested in the intersection between Physics and Health, which robotics lends itself well to, as well as being a new challenge for me.
 My PhD research will focus on utilising swarm intelligence and haptic feedback to design small, on-body robots that can work together to characterise tissues and detect anomalies.
 Users will work alongside the robots, helping them complete their tasks by applying the necessary palpation forces and promoting interactivity with the assessment process.